Secretary-General of the United Nations

-The secretary-general of the United Nations (UNSG or SG) is the chief administrative officer of the United Nations and head of the United Nations Secretariat, one of the six principal organs of the United Nations.
+The secretary-general of the United Nations (UNSG or UNSECGEN) is the chief administrative officer of the United Nations and head of the United Nations Secretariat, one of the six principal organs of the United Nations.

 The role of the secretary-general and of the secretariat is laid out by Chapter XV (Articles 97 to 101) of the United Nations Charter.
 However, the office's qualifications, selection process and tenure are open to interpretation; they have been established by custom.

 Selection and term of office

 The secretary-general is appointed by the General Assembly upon the recommendation of the Security Council.
 As the recommendation must come from the Security Council, any of the five permanent members of the council can veto a nomination.
 Most secretaries-general are compromise candidates from middle powers and have little prior fame.

 Unofficial qualifications for the job have been set by precedent in previous selections.
 The appointee may not be a citizen of any of the Security Council's five permanent members.
 The General Assembly resolution 51/241 in 1997 stated that, in the appointment of "the best candidate", due regard should be given to regional (continental) rotation of the appointee's national origin and to gender equality, although no woman has yet served as secretary-general.
 All appointees to date have been career diplomats.